Colt McCoy: Candidate for Heisman and other national awards

 In 2009, McCoy was again in strong consideration for the Heisman, even with the two previous Heisman winners coming back for their senior seasons.
 At the start of the season he and Tebow were considered the favorites.
 But McCoy's numbers were down a little from 2008, and despite leading his team to the BCS Championship game, his chances of winning disappeared during a close 13–12 Big 12 Title game in which he threw 3 interceptions, no touchdowns and nearly threw the game away at the end.
 Despite this, he still had an outstanding season and was again named a finalist, this time along with Tim Tebow, Mark Ingram, Jr, Toby Gerhart and Ndamukong Suh.
 He became only the second Longhorn, along with Ricky Williams, to be a two-time Heisman finalist.
 He finished third behind Ingram and Gerhart.

+In 2024, he was inducted into the University of Texas Sports Hall of Fame.